Granting and Terminating Power of Attorney

 We can help you grant power of attorney.

-Come into our office and we can supply you with a standardized form called the “Statutory Short Form Power of Attorney” (POA form).
-You can complete the form yourself, or you can have an attorney assist you.
+First, call 612.624.1001 or email firstname.lastname@example.org to set up an appointment.
+At the time of your appointment, we will supply you with a standardized form called the “Statutory Short Form Power of Attorney” (POA form) and and attorney will assist you in completing the form.
 Because it is an important legal document that can have serious consequences, it is important to have help.
 We can explain the legal terminology, applicable laws, and procedures.

-We can provide you with the form for free, but we will charge a small fee to help prepare it with you.
+We can provide you with the form for free.
 You must sign the POA form in the presence of a notary public.
 Notarization requires that you show a picture I.D.
 USLS provides free notary service during regular business hours.